Shiven-2007/shivenagarwal-langgraph-mat496/readme.md

 ## Lesson 1: Parallelization
 > I learned how we can run 2 nodes at the same time and use reducers.
 I modified the code to have a third parallel search.

+## Lesson 2: Sub Graph
+> I learned that sub graph enables modular state management for multi agent workflows in LangGraph.
+I modified the code to show number of failures found.